srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 Employee.prototype === employee._proto_ // false
 ```
 **Prototype**:

+imp
+- In JavaScript, when you create an object from a constructor function, it comes with a built-in property called `prototype`.
+This is like a blueprint for all the objects created from that constructor function.
+It defines the shared properties and methods that all instances of that object will have.

 - It is a special object which means it holds shared attributes and behaviors of instances.
    It is a way to inherit properties from javascript as it is available in every function declaration.
+  -

 - The prototype is an object that is **associated with every functions and objects by default in JavaScript**,
    where function's prototype property is accessible and modifiable and object's prototype property (aka attribute) is not visible.